szymon6927/szymonmiks.pl/blog/content/post/08-how-i-start-new-python-project/index.md

 ## Intro

-In today's blog post I would like to show you how I approach a new Python **backend API** project setup.
+In today's blog post I would like to show you how I approach every new Python **backend API** project setup.

 This blog post includes:
 - project structure